Without even trying, I've lived on the edge of a knife.

 The villain is forgiven this time, but he's reminded he won't be if it happens again.

 - "Get out of Jail Free" Card

-A reformed villain evades the punishment she rightfully deserves for former misdeeds.
+A villain who has reformed is spared the punishment she rightfully deserves for former misdeeds.

 - Go and Sin No More

 A villain realizes the error of his ways and prepares for punishment from the hero.
 Instead, the hero lets him go and tells him to atone for what he's done.

 - Good Feels Good